-Mouth anatomy is about more than just teeth, and the more your child learns about the role his or her entire mouth plays on body health, the easier it is to promote good oral hygiene.
+Mouth anatomy is about more than just teeth, and the more your child learns about the role their entire mouth plays on body health, the easier it is to promote good oral hygiene.
 Here are a few activities you can do together when talking about whole mouth health.

 Mouth Self Portrait

 Help your child get to know each part of the mouth.
 A mouth self portrait, suggests KidsHealth, is a great way to see just what makes a mouth work the way it does.
-Grab a mirror, some crayons, a sheet of paper and a well-lit area.
-Here, have your child open up his or her mouth and peek inside.
-Talk about some of the things he sees: Not only teeth, but also the gums, tongue, the roof and bottom of the mouth.
+Grab a mirror, some crayons, a sheet of paper and ensure you are in a well-lit area.
+Here, have your child open up their mouth and peek inside.
+Talk about some of the things they see: Not only teeth, but also the gums, tongue, the roof and bottom of the mouth.
 You can then challenge your child to draw and label those parts, creating a mouth anatomy that all kids become familiar with growing up.

 Once you've practiced on paper, bring them to the sink to practice real-life brushing.
-Use a mildly flavored toothpaste, like Colgate® 2 in 1, to encourage a great experience your child will want to improve on again and again.
+Use a mildly flavored toothpaste to encourage a great experience your child will want to improve on again and again.

 Adults know cavities can be damaging and painful, but children who've never experienced an early cavity might have a harder time understanding.
 Try this demonstration, as recommended by the American Dental Association (ADA): Draw a tooth in permanent marker on a paper towel.
 Then, use a watercolor marker to place a dot on the tooth, explaining that a cavity is a small hole in the tooth.
 Drip a little water onto the "cavity," showing the way it spreads when exposed to things like acid or sticky sweets.